Pupil Premium and Catch Up Funding

 - A specialist assistant head with designated responsibility for pupil premium students to ensure appropriate tracking, interventions and assessment of outcomes takes place to further decrease the gap

-- ‘Period 6’ for Year 11 students in the lead up to their exam
+- ‘Period 6’ for Year 11 students in the lead up to their exams

-- Revision materials paid for through pupil premium funding
+- Revision materials for Key Stage Four students paid for through pupil premium funding

 - Music tuition and other enriching school trips supported for specific students through the pupil premium

 - A full time pastoral support officer to support the pastoral team in tracking, monitoring and supporting student behaviour and progress

 - A full time staff member with responsibility for data and tracking to help support staff in effective tracking of student progress and support staff in putting in timely and effective interventions

 - An additional deputy head teacher with responsibility for teaching and learning and monitoring standards in the classroom

 - Use of Accelerated Reader for all Year 7 and 8 students once a week and additional reading sessions for weaker readers with reader leaders (trained older students who support with reading)